riskfact0ry/EnvestnetYodlee/README.md

 ### Current IT Set Up
 ______________________

-Redi2 operates with on-premises infrastructure and has a team of 50 employees.
+Redi2 operates with on-premises infrastructure with a partial cloud environment and has a team of 50 employees.
 They utilize PHP, HTML, and Java programming languages to develop their software applications.
 Redi2 uses the private cloud to manage the application load.
-Which includes networking(routers, Switch) and workload application servers.
+Which includes networking(routers, Switch) and workload application servers along with the support of azure cloud as hybrid.

 ## Contrast of Cloud and Non-Cloud Solutions
 --------------------------------------------